sinamajidian/FastOMA-academy/README.md

 ## Course lectures

-The pdf for the slides of the course will be available soon.
+The slides of the course are available [here](https://docs.google.com/presentation/d/1Z-IVkMHyln-UhzVwRSeJE8W4jm76ISKWuOVFvu9qylk/edit?usp=sharing).

 (The material in this page is partly from the [SIB Biodiversity Bioinformatics 2023](https://github.com/DessimozLab/SIBBiodiversityBioinformatics2023/tree/main) by Natasha Glover and Christophe Dessimoz.

 ## The OMA Academy